Augustine and Culture Seminar (ACS) Sequence (2 courses)

 Students must take one course in either mathematics or statistics.
 Any course offered by the Department of Mathematics and Statistics fulfills the requirement, although the department offers courses every semester specifically designed for the Core Curriculum.
 These specifically designed courses, along with courses offered from other departments designated by the Mathematics A & S Core attribute, fulfill the Core Curriculum requirement.

-Non-science majors meet the Core Curriculum Natural Science requirement by taking two semesters of Mendel Science Experience (MSE), thematically-based lecture/laboratory courses designed for non-science majors or two semesters of science courses with a laboratory component designed for science majors.
+Non-science majors meet the Core Curriculum Natural Science requirement by taking two semesters of Mendel Science Experience (MSE), thematically-based lecture/laboratory courses designed for non-science majors, or two semesters of lecture/laboratory courses designed for science majors.

-Science (AST, BIO, BIOC, CHM, CBN, CSC, ENV, MAT, PHY - B.S. only) majors meet the science requirement through the regular program of study in their major.
+Science (AST, BIO, BIOC, CHM, CBN, CSC, ENV, MAT, PHY - B.S. only, PSY - B.S. only) majors meet the science requirement through the regular program of study in their major.

 All students take a thematic literature and writing seminar course.
 Courses designated with the Core Lit & Writing Sem attribute fulfill the requirement.

-This requirement is met by taking a specifically designated course designated by the Core History attribute.
+This requirement is met by taking a specifically designed course designated by the Core History attribute.

 Students satisfy the requirement by taking two courses designated by the Core Social Sciences attribute.